Altinity/terraform-provider-altinitycloud/docs/data-sources/env_k8s.md

 - `node_groups` (Attributes List) List of node groups.
 At least one required. (see [below for nested schema](#nestedatt--node_groups))
 - `skip_deprovision_on_destroy` (Boolean)
 - `spec_revision` (Number) Spec revision

+<a id="nestedatt--timeouts"></a>
+### Nested Schema for `timeouts`

+Optional:

+- `delete` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.

 <a id="nestedatt--custom_node_types"></a>
 ### Nested Schema for `custom_node_types`